Chalahgawtha: Great Miami River village (1780–1782)

 Chillicothe was resettled on the Great Miami River (1780–1782) after the destruction of the previous village.
 Although a British army surrendered at Yorktown in October 1781, the war on the frontier continued unabated.
 In Kentucky, the Americans were defeated at the Battle of Blue Licks in August 1782, the worst defeat of the war for the soldiers of Kentucky.
 In retaliation, in November Clark led another expedition into Ohio, the last major campaign of the war.
 His forces destroyed Chillicothe and four other villages.

+Later villages

 The next Chillicothe was on the St. Mary's River (1783–1790).
 Another Chillicothe (1788–1792) was located on the Maumee River, near present Fort Wayne, Indiana.
 A Chillicothe (1787–?) was located on the west bank of the Mississippi River, north of present Cape Girardeau, Missouri.